Dr. med. Dirk Manski

 CT scan of abdomen and pelvis:

 CT scanning is the imaging technique of first choice for detecting retroperitoneal lymph node metastases or liver metastases.
-Alternatively, an MRI of the abdomen is an option in children or patients with contrast media allergies (see below).
+Alternatively, an MRI of the abdomen is an option in children or patients with contrast medium allergies (see below).

 CT scan of abdomen and chest, frontal reconstruction: there are multiple retroperitoneal lymph node metastases, hydronephrosis of the left kidney, and multiple pulmonary metastases due to a left-sided nonseminoma of the testis.
 With kind permission, Prof. Dr. K. Bohndorf, Augsburg.